skggm/skggm/README.md

 # TODO/Notes:

-    a.
-The `py_quic` module isn't really set up in a way to be used as an included submodule.
+1. The `py_quic` module isn't really set up in a way to be used as an included submodule.
 To deal with this I've added a script that moves the compiled module directory to `/scikitquic` (this is not preferable).
 Make this easier to use, we might just do our own python bindings in the future.

-    b.
-I've also submitted a PR to the original repo/author to fix the -faltivec issue https://github.com/osdf/pyquic/pull/1.
+2. I've also submitted a PR to the original repo/author to fix the -faltivec issue https://github.com/osdf/pyquic/pull/1.